BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Proposed Algorithm: BetaZero

-\paragraph{Policy vector as $Q$-weighted counts.} When planning over belief states, expensive belief updates occur in the tree search and thus a limited MCTS budget may be used.
-Therefore, the visit counts may not converge towards an optimal strategy as the budget may be spent on exploration. \citeauthor{danihelka2022policy} and \citeauthor{czech2021improving} suggest using knowledge of the $Q$-values from search in MCTS action selection.
-Using only tree information, we incorporate $Q$-values and train against the policy $\pi_t(b_t, a)$ proportional to
+\paragraph{Policy vector as \texorpdfstring{$Q$}{Q}-weighted counts.} When planning in belief space, expensive belief updates occur in the tree search and thus may limit the MCTS budget.
+Therefore, the visit counts may not converge towards an optimal strategy as the budget may be spent on exploration. \citet{danihelka2022policy} and \citet{czech2021improving} suggest using knowledge of the $Q$-values from search in MCTS action selection.
+Using only tree information, we incorporate $Q$-values and train against the policy

 which is then normalized to get a valid probability distribution. \Cref{eq:policy_q_weight} simply weights the visit counts by the softmax $Q$-value distribution with parameters $z_q \in [0,1]$ and $z_n \in [0,1]$ defining the influence of the values and the visit counts, respectively.
 If $z_q=z_n=1$, then the influence is equal and if $z_q=z_n=0$, then the policy becomes uniform.
-Once the tree search finishes, the final action is selected as $a \sim \pi_t(b_t, \cdot)$ and returns the $\argmax$ when $\tau \to 0$.
+Once the tree search finishes, the root node action is selected from $a \sim \bpi_t(b_t, \cdot)$ and returns the argmax when the temperature $\tau \to 0$.

-\paragraph{Loss function.} Using the latest collected data, the \textit{policy improvement} step retrains the policy network head using the cross-entropy loss $\mathcal{L}_{P_\theta}(\pi_t, \vect{p}_t) = -\pi_t^\top \log \vect{p}_t$.
+\paragraph{Loss function.} Using the latest collected data, the \textit{policy improvement} step retrains the policy network head using the cross-entropy loss $\mathcal{L}_{P_\theta}(\bpi_t, \vect{p}_t) = -\bpi_t^\top \log \vect{p}_t$.
 The value network head is simultaneously trained to fit the returns $g_t$ using mean-squared error (MSE) or mean-absolute error (MAE) to predict the value of the belief $b_t$.
-The choice of value loss function $\mathcal{L}_{V_\theta}$ depends on the characteristics of the return distribution.
-In sparse reward problems, MAE is a better choice as the distribution is closer to Laplacian \cite{hodson2022root}.
-When the reward is distributed closer to Gaussian, then MSE is more suitable \cite{chai2014root}.
-The final loss function combines the value and policy losses with added $L_2$-regularization scaled by $\lambda$:
+Note that we use either MSE or MAE value losses $\mathcal{L}_{V_\theta}$ for different problems depending on the characteristics of the return distribution.
+In sparse reward problems, MAE is a better choice as the distribution is closer to Laplacian \citep{hodson2022root}.
+When the reward is distributed closer to Gaussian, then MSE is more suitable \citep{chai2014root}.
+The final loss function combines the value and policy losses with $L_2$-regularization scaled by $\lambda$: